KyunHwan/DataLabelTool/README.md

 Once the model has been saved as described above, move back to the **root** of the project directory, where the **./src** directory is.
 > cd ..

+Create a virtual environment and activate it.
+> [!Warning]
+> If possible, use Python version 3.11.6 to create the virtual environment.
+> Other Python versions may not work as expected.

+> python -m venv env

+> cd env/Scripts

+> activate

+> cd ../..

 Install the packages that are required to use this tool that depends on Pyside (Qt for Python), Pytorch (CUDA-enabled version), opencv, and (optionally) ONNX.
 > pip install -r requirements.txt